 Keep in mind – a mobile notary is NOT the same thing as a professional closing agent from a title company or real estate attorney's office (i.e. – they can't verify the accuracy or completeness of the documents or packages you're sending back and forth), but if you simply need some “feet on the street” to act as a liaison – these paid services can be extremely helpful.

-I actually found this surprising, because it’s not always easy to verify the legitimacy of a notary outside the United States – nevertheless, that was the answer I consistently received.
-The only caveat they added was that if any part of the notarized document was written in another language (e.g. – the notary block, the notary stamp, or even the entire document itself) – these portions of the document would need to be accompanied by an “Affidavit of Translation”, so the county Recorder would be able to understand what the entire document says.
+I found this surprising because it’s not always easy to verify the legitimacy of a notary outside the United States – nevertheless, that was the answer I consistently received.
+The only caveat they added was that if any part of the notarized document were written in another language (e.g. – the notary block, the notary stamp, or even the entire document itself) – these portions of the document would need to be accompanied by an “Affidavit of Translation”, so the county Recorder would be able to understand what the entire document says.

 If you're working on a deal of notable value (e.g. – the kind that will generate more than a few thousand dollars in profit), it's usually a wise decision to simply hire a title company or closing attorney to handle this process for you.

-That being said – if you do get the wet signatures and you’re holding the original copy in your hands, there is the potential that you’ll be able to “e-record” the documents with a service like Simplifile.
-Check out this page for a list of states and counties that DO and DON’T allow for the e-recording of documents (and for the ones that do, you should be able to save quite a bit of time in getting document recorded in those counties).
+That being said – if you do get the wet signatures and you're holding the original copy in your hands, there is the potential that you'll be able to “e-record” the documents with a service like Simplifile.
+Check out this page for a list of states and counties that DO and DON'T allow for the e-recording of documents (and for the ones that do, you should be able to save quite a bit of time in getting documents recorded in those counties).

 If you're in a situation where you need to send or receive documentation yourself – it always helps to use an official (and sometimes expensive) UPS or FedEx envelope.
 This doesn't just help to speed up the transportation of your documents, it also helps your recipients to take you seriously.